hashgraph/hedera-mirror-node/hedera-mirror-rest/monitoring/README.md

 | /api/v1/status      | 200 (OK)         | Provides a list of results of all tests run on all servers                                                                                           |
 | /api/v1/status/{id} | 200 (OK)         | If all tests pass for a server, then it returns the results                                                                                          |
 |                     | 4xx              | If any tests fail for a server, or if the server is not running, then it returns a 4xx error code to make it easy to integrate with alerting systems |

-## Monitoring Dashboard:

-A dashboard polls the above-mentioned APIs and displays the results.

 ---